Sravan2k/Anomaly-Detection-for-Faulty-Products-in-Manufacturing/README.md

 <img width="455" alt="AOC-ROC curve" src="https://github.com/user-attachments/assets/6e44261a-0722-4a28-ae33-cafb29c44f27">

-Area under curve and 45 degree diagonal will be same as the AUC-ROC (or) accuracy Accuracy = 0.9839486356340289
+Area under curve and 45 degree diagonal will be same as the AUC-ROC Accuracy = 0.9839486356340289

+We get the best optimal threshold by the F1-score = 0.025749897584319115

 **Confusion matrix**